-The second comprises the laws (properly so called) proper, un- which are set by men as political superiors, or by men, as private persons, in pursuance of legal rights.
+The second comprises the laws (properly so called) which are set by men as political superiors, or by men, as private persons, in pursuance of legal rights.

-The third comprises laws of the two following species: 1.
-The laws (properly so called) which are set by men to men, but not by men as political superiors, nor by men, as private persons, in pursuance of legal rights: 2.
-The laws which are closely analogous to laws proper, but are merely opinions or sentiments held or felt by men in regard to human conduct.-I put laws of these species into a common class, and I mark them with the common name to which I shall advert immediately, for the following reason.
-No law of either species is a direct or circuitous command of a monarch or sovereign number in the character of political superior.
+capital The third comprises laws of the two following species: 1. classes.-1.
+The laws (properly so called) which are set by men to men, The law of God, or the but not by men as political superiors, nor by men, as private laws of God.
+2. persons, in pursuance of legal rights: 2.
+The laws which are Positive law, or post closely analogous to laws proper, but are merely opinions or itive laws. sentiments held or felt by men in regard to human con-3.
+Positive duct.-I put laws of these species into a common class, and morality. rules of I mark them with the common name to which I shall advert positive immediately, for the following reason.
+No law of either morality, species is a direct or circuitous command of a monarch or sovereign number in the character of political superior.
 In other words, no law of either species is a direct or circuitous command of a monarch or sovereign number to a person or persons in a state of subjection to its author.
 Consequently, laws of both species may be aptly opposed to laws of the second capital class.
-For every law of that second capital class is a direct or circuitous command of a monarch or sovereign number in the character of political superior: that is to say, a direct or circuitous command of a monarch or sovereign number to a person or persons in a state of subjection to its au-
+For every law of that second capital class is a direct or circuitous command of a monarch or sovereign number in the character of political superior: that is to say, a direct or circuitous command of a monarch or sovereign number to a person or persons in a state of subjection to its author.